ukwa/ukwa-documentation/README.md

 ### Management ###

-The [*python-shepherd*](https://github.com/ukwa/python-shepherd) code base (rename to ukwa-manage?) contains all the ‘glue’ code that orchestrates our content life-cycle management, implemented as [*Python Luigi*](https://github.com/spotify/luigi) tasks.
+The [*ukwa-manage*](https://github.com/ukwa/ukwa-manage) code base contains all the ‘glue’ code that orchestrates our content life-cycle management, implemented as [*Python Luigi*](https://github.com/spotify/luigi) tasks.

 All events, across all production systems, are initiated by cron jobs on `wash`.
 For example, a cron job on `wash` may initiate a Luigi task on the the `ingest` server that scans crawl engines for new content to upload to HDFS.
 Both the `ingest` and `access` servers have a copy of `python-shepherd` installed, and each runs their own LuigiD task scheduler (which provides a UI and manages task execution).